jeremenichelli/mnster/README.md

 </ul>
 ```

 **Note:** You may notice that there aren't a lot of bindings available.
-The reason is that I don't like to include code in my projects that it don't end up being used.
+The reason is that I don't like to include code in my projects that it doesn't end up being used.
 So I prefer to keep the bindings to minimum, this means less file size and faster loading times.

 *But I need other bindings!* Yes, there's a chance you might need more bindings, that's why **monster** allows you to declare bindings in a very easy way.
 You can *feed your monster* with as much bindings as you want.